rhdhorchestrator/orchestrator-demo/06_form-widget-demo/README.md

 ## Updating the http server used by the workflow

-To modify the http server that is used by the workflow in the demo, you can do so by building the container image from the project [here](https://github.com/redhat-developer/rhdh-plugins/tree/main/workspaces/orchestrator/plugins/orchestrator-form-widgets/http-workflow-dev-server).
+To modify the http server that is used by the workflow in the demo, you can do so by building the container image from the project [here](http-workflow-dev-server).

 Run the following commands:
 ```
 yarn install
-podman build -t <container-image-name>:<tag>
+podman build -t <container-image-name>:<tag> http-workflow-dev-server
 podman push <container-image-name>:<tag>
 ```